 Grammarly’s weaknesses mean that I don’t look at every single “mistake” that appears on the right-hand side of the page (as with “Choose a different word” in the screenshot below).
 Instead, I scan to see what Grammarly has underlined in my text—such as “most useful” in the screenshot below—and decide whether I think it’s worthwhile to check Grammarly’s suggestions.

 Grammarly color-codes its comments.
 Green—like in the screenshot above—is for “engagement.”
 Grammarly explains in a blog post that its engagement comments aim to cut down on bland or overused words and monotonous passages.
 Red is for “correctness” in grammar, spelling, and punctuation.
 Blue is for “clarity,” which often targets wordiness.
 Purple is for “delivery” or “tone,” which seeks to identify unnecessary hedging and whether you’ve hit the right level of politeness and formality.

 To encourage you to improve, Grammarly will send you a weekly report on content that you have checked.

 It reports on your:

-- Productivity in terms of numbers of words checked
+- Productivity in terms of the number of words checked

 - Mastery of grammar, as measured by Grammarly

-- Vocabulary, as measured by number of unique words used
+- Vocabulary, as measured by the number of unique words used

 Reading financial advisor Brian Thompson’s article “4 powerful tech tools for digital marketing” (NAPFA Advisor, August 2021), I learned that you can set targets for tone.
 You can try this function to see if it helps you.